 Just like a screenplay is just a blueprint for a film, Celtx takes you beyond the act of writing.
 For example, if you’re a writer who wants to keep an eye on the budget, Celtx has features to help you structure and plan this.

 It also places emphasis on collaboration, being compatible with iPhones and tablets and offering real time collaboration options, so you never have to be away from your script or the multitude of voices involved in bringing it to the screen.
-With over five million users, Celtx is clearly a positive and strong contender for those considering downloading screenwriting software.
+With over five million users, Celtx is clearly a positive and strong contender for second spot screenwriting software to Final Draft.

 Movie Magic Screenwriter (MMS) lets users format writing into a variety of forms.
 From movies and television, to comic books and novels, this screenwriting software offers a complete selection of formats for its user.
 If you want to dip into prose and write both screenplays and novels, this could be the screenwriting software for you.